 - We want smaller class sizes where teachers can get to know their students.
 This will make safer and better schools for all students.

 - We want schools that bring children together and build tolerance for a better, kinder future.
 Privatization separates children.

 - We want full funding of the Individuals with Disabilities Education Act and public schools that serve all children.
 The U.S. Department of Education must finally keep the promise it made to America’s children in 1975.

 - We worry that the Silicon Valley hedge fund managers and entrepreneurs ultimately want our students to sit in front of screens for their education.

 - We fear they will replace brick-and-mortar schools and teachers with unbridled technology!
 Tech charter schools.
 That’s what we fear is the endgame.

-- We want to quit permitting tech programs to collect personal data on children for commercial purposes, and push students into jobs early, before they’re ready.
+- We want to quit permitting online programs to collect personal data on children for commercial purposes, and push students into jobs early, before they’re ready.

 - We fear losing ownership of our public schools!

 These wants and fears drive parents and educators to fight for the democratic public schools they hold dear!